Artist Residencies in Schools for Arts Learning

-- Introduction of different arts disciplines that expands on previous residency work.
+- Introduction of new arts disciplines that expand on previous residency work.

-- Innovative scheduling or effective instructional patterns, for example working within a block schedule.
+- Innovative scheduling or effective instructional patterns (e.g. working within a block schedule).

 - Interdisciplinary approaches or collaboration among artists in different disciplines.

-- Quality teacher workshops or other professional development for teachers and staff.
+- Innovative teacher workshops or other professional development for teachers and staff.